nguyensjsu/fa21-202-poop-code-why/README.md

 ## Key Feature Design:

-* Muhammed Mahmood: The Key Feature I implemented was Factory.
+* Muhammed Mahmood: The Key Feature I implemented was the random moveset of the pieces.
 Given the provided code, the instantiation of pieces on the board was placed inside the My_World class.
-This allowed room for improvement by decoupling the instantiation of pieces from the game world using a factory pattern.
+Given the room for improvement, I decoupled the instantiation of pieces from the game world using a Factory pattern.
 This allowed the instantiation of random chess pieces and regular chess pieces to be easily swappable by creating a reference to a Factory type in my world and choosing either a RandomFactory or a RegularFactory.
+The RandomFactory utlized my teammate Chinmay's decoupling of the piece moveset into the Strategy pattern to easily swap the MoveStrategies of pieces.

 TODO: (Each member of the team should add the component they worked on in the diagram and explain their design choice)